CipherGirl/blog/content/posts/2020-12-06-Everything-you-need-to-know-about-Outreachy/index.md

 #### 2. Reaching out to Mentors / Joining Project Chat

 This one is important!
 Now that you have selected the project reach out to a mentor or join the project chat group ASAP.
 You will feel confident to see yourself as an early bird for that project.
 If you delay, you may see so many candidates introducing themselves, talking about issues, tools used in there and all.
 This may be intimidating for you if you are applying for the first time.
-You might feel lost in the crowd.
+You may feel like 'lost in the crowd'.

 #### 3. Contributing!